MortexAG/Youtube-Audio-Video-Download/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/MortexAG/Youtube-Audio-Video-Download/total)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/MortexAG/Youtube-Audio-Video-Download/main)

-- The App Release Is Full And Containes All Needed Files To Run
 - A Youtube Video/Audio Downloader That Will Get The Highest Quality of The Video Or The Audio File
+- The App Containes All Needed Files To Run
-- The App Saves Download History (Link/File Type/Donwload Date) in A Local Database
+- The App Saves Download History (Link/File Type/Donwload Date) in A Local Database on Your Device